Associated Event

 Jamie Spiers

-Jamie Spiers has over 17 years’ experience in tailings, mine waste and geotechnical engineering.
-His main area of expertise is in tailings dam management and design.
-Jamie has gained experience from working on large copper, uranium, gold, and iron ore mining engineering studies in Ukraine, Russia, West Africa, the EU, PNG, and Australia.
-Jamie’s background is in geology, where he gained valuable mining experience based in West Africa on gold exploration prospects.
-He has since supervised a broad range of projects involving foundations investigation and design, tailings storage facility and waste rock dump design, mine waste facility closure design.
+Jamie has over 19 years’ experience in tailings, mine waste and geotechnical engineering.
+His main area of expertise is in tailings dam management and design, gained from experience working on large copper, uranium, gold, and iron ore mining engineering studies in Finland, Sweden, Ukraine, West Africa, Papa New Guinea, and Australia.
+Jamie has supervised a broad range of projects involving foundations investigation and design, tailings storage facility and waste rock dump design, and mine waste facility closure design.
+Jamie has sat on Independent Tailings Review Board for Extreme Consequence Facilities in the European Union and is currently engaged as an expert witness for a filtered stack project in the UK.

 Todd Wisdom